brianmwadime/smutchings.github.io/_posts/2014-07-12-a-tale-of-two-ads.markdown

 layout: post
 title: A Tale of Two Ads
 date: '2014-07-12 11:14:17'
+description: Two adverts by two companies.
+One subject.
+Two very different approaches and messages.
+Let's take a look.
+meta-description: Two adverts by two companies.
+One subject.
+Two very different approaches and messages.
+Let's take a look.
 ---

 Two adverts by two companies.
 One subject.
 Two very different approaches and messages.
 Let's take a look.